svenka82/Directional-Stock-Prediction/README.md

 1. 1-Day window
 2. 4-Hr Window

 For 1-day window model, we take tweets of the previous day, compute the sentiment scores using VADER algorithm and then use the output of VADER as features for our model.
+We use the same strategy for 4hr window model.

 Feature Matrix:
 Independent Variables: [pos_score,neg_score,neu_score,compund_score]